About Maurice Rafael Magaña

-Dr. Magaña's first book, titled Cartographies of Youth Resistance: Hip-Hop, Punk, and Urban Autonomy in Mexico is scheduled to be published by University of California Press in Fall 2020.
+Dr. Magaña's first book, titled Cartographies of Youth Resistance: Hip-Hop, Punk, and Urban Autonomy in Mexico was published by University of California Press in 2020.
 His research has been funded by the Wenner-Gren Foundation for Anthropological Research, the Ford Foundation and the Tokyo Foundation.
-Dr. Magaña’s work has been published in scholarly journals like the Journal of Latin American and Caribbean Anthropology, Social Justice, and the Journal of Contemporary Anthropology, as well as in the edited book, Rethinking Latin American Social Movements: Radical Action from Below.
+Dr. Magaña’s work has been published in scholarly journals like the Ethnic and Racial Studies, Journal of Latin American and Caribbean Anthropology, Social Justice, and the Journal of Contemporary Anthropology, as well as in the edited book, Rethinking Latin American Social Movements: Radical Action from Below.
 Professor Magaña’s classes have included Youth Culture, Migration, & Social Movements; Introduction to Social Justice; Latina/o Ethnography; Immigrant Rights, Labor & Higher Education; and Mexican American Studies: Cultural Perspectives.

 Maurice received his Ph.D. in sociocultural anthropology from the University of Oregon.
 His dissertation, Youth in Movement: the Cultural Politics of Autonomous Youth Activism in Southern Mexico, was named as one of the "50 Best Dissertations in Cultural Anthropology of 2013" and he received a "Community Award" from MEChA, University of Oregon.
 Before coming to the University of Arizona, Dr. Magaña was the UCLA Institute of American Cultures Visiting Researcher in Chicano Studies in 2013-14 and before that he was Visiting Scholar at the Center for U.S.-Mexican Studies at the University of California, San Diego in 2012-13.
 While at UCLA, Dr. Magaña also worked with the UCLA Labor Center and the César E. Chávez Department of Chicana/o Studies, both from 2014-16.

-Maurice is a member of the editorial board for the Journal of Latin American and Caribbean Anthropology, a member of the American Anthropological Association’s Working Group on Racialized Police Brutality and Extrajudicial Violence, a board member of the Association of Latina and Latino Anthropologists, and previously served on the board of the Society for the Anthropology of North America.
-He was a fellow of the University of Arizona's inaugural cohort of Hispanic Serving Institution Fellows Program in Spring 2019.
+Maurice is a member of the editorial board for the Journal of Latin American and Caribbean Anthropology, a board member of the Association of Latina and Latino Anthropologists, and previously served on the board of the Society for the Anthropology of North America and the American Anthropological Association’s (AAA) now defunct Working Group on Racialized Police Brutality and Extrajudicial Violence.
+He was a Leadership Fellow of the AAA in 2020 and a fellow of the University of Arizona's inaugural cohort of Hispanic Serving Institution Fellows Program in Spring 2019.